its-pointless/gcc_termux/README.txt

 use the commands setupclang setupgcc-6 and setupgcc-7 to switch compilers nothing complex just moving symlinks around

+20/12/2017

+updated cargo for all but i686 updated rustc-nightly for and added for i686. not on x86_64... if i have time i will work on it.
+Ecl should now compile maxima technically there aren't any "major" dependencies missing for sagemath would have to built on device though...

 13/12/2017
 added ecl rustc nightly for arm and aarch64. added the cross_config stuff for ecl as well.